DOON GAA CLUB 2016 ROUND-UP

 The Junior B East League started with a nice win over Cappamore.
 Walkovers received from South Liberties & Fedamore, along with a win over Ballybricken meant that even though we were defeated by Murroe/Boher, we still qualified for an East Final.
 Cappamore were the opposition on May 29th in Caherconlish which resulted in a 3 point win, 1.13 to 0.13.
 Blackrock defeated us by 2 points then in the County League Semi-Final, 1.14 to 1.12

 Junior B Championship:

 Our u12s had a very good year in this year’s fixtures.
 Our u11s also competed in the u12 Leagues which proved great experience for them in what is to come for them in the future.
 These well run Leagues all came to a Finals evening in UL which the players all enjoyed immensely.
 They also competed in several challenge games and tournaments throughout the year with great days out at the Darren Hickey Memorial tournament in which was well ran by the Rathdowney/Errill club in Laois.
-We also had great individual displays at our own club tournaments, with the PJ Richardson tournament and Jack McDonnell Memorial tournament to name a few.
+We also had great individual displays at our own club tournaments, with the Jack McDonnell Memorial tournament & Jo Maher tournament to name a few.